mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: The Proposed Method: mKG-RAG

-{\textbf{Visual Graph Extraction.}} The textual subgraph has distilled the skeleton of textual chunks, including informative entities and relationships, but it lacks visual elements, a critical component in VQA tasks.
-A naive strategy is to supply $\mathcal{G}_{t}$ with corresponding images~\cite{liu2019mmkg} directly.
-However, considering that images often contain multiple objects and background noise, we propose augmenting the textual subgraph with fine-grained region information.
-Each region possibly represents an individual entity or a relationship among two or more entities, as depicted in Figure~\ref{fig:framework}.
-For simplicity, this work focuses exclusively on binary relationships, leaving the study of hyper-relationships~\cite{luo2025hypergraphrag} for future research.

-Specifically, we employ the Scene Graph Generation (SGG) techniques~\cite{im2024egtr} to extract a precise visual graph for each image in $I$.
-The visual graph is formalized as $\mathcal{G}_{v} = (\mathcal{V}, \mathcal{R})$, where $\mathcal{V}=\{v_i\}_{i=1}^{N_v}$ represents the set of visual objects with predicted category labels and bounding boxes, and $\mathcal{R}=\{r_{ij}\}_{i\ne j}$ denotes the visual relationships between objects.
-Unlike object detection~\cite{ren2015faster}, SGG offers additional relational information, facilitating efficient vision-text relationship matching.
+The textual subgraph has distilled the skeleton of textual chunks, including informative entities and relations, but it lacks visual elements, a critical component in VQA tasks.
+A naive strategy is to directly supply $\mathcal{G}_{t}$ with the corresponding images~\cite {liu2019mmkg}.
+However, considering that images often contain multiple objects and background noise, we propose augmenting the textual subgraph with fine-grained region-level information.
+Each region may represent an individual entity or a relation involving two or more entities, as depicted in Figure~\ref{fig:framework}.
+For simplicity, this work focuses exclusively on binary relations, leaving the investigation of hyper-relations~\cite{luo2025hypergraphrag} for future research.
+Specifically, we employ Scene Graph Generation (SGG) techniques~\cite{im2024egtr} to extract a precise visual graph for each image in $I$.
+The visual graph is formalized as $\mathcal{G}_{v} = (\mathcal{V}, \mathcal{R})$, where $\mathcal{V}=\{v_i\}_{i=1}^{N_v}$ represents the set of visual objects with predicted category labels and bounding boxes, and $\mathcal{R}=\{r_{ij}\}_{i\ne j}$ denotes the visual relations between objects.
+Unlike object detection~\cite{ren2015faster}, SGG offers additional relational information, facilitating effective vision-text relation matching in subsequent steps.